Tennis-Wimbledon champion Rybakina pulls out of Eastbourne | Sports-Games

 Tennis-Wimbledon champion Rybakina pulls out of Eastbourne

-Wimbledon champion and world number three Elena Rybakina pulled out of a warm-up event in Eastbourne on Monday, sparking concerns about her fitness ahead of the year's third Grand Slam which begins next week.
+"Unfortunately, I have to withdraw here in Eastbourne today," she said on Monday.
+"I am still recovering from the virus I had in Paris and after Roland Garros it was really tough.

-Wimbledon champion and world number three Elena Rybakina pulled out of a warm-up event in Eastbourne on Monday, sparking concerns about her fitness ahead of the year's third Grand Slam which begins next week.
-Moscow-born Kazakh Rybakina made her major breakthrough by winning the title at Wimbledon last year and has steadily gone up the world rankings in 2023.
+Wimbledon champion and world number three Elena Rybakina pulled out of a warm-up event in Eastbourne on Monday, saying she was still recovering from a virus that forced her to withdraw from the French Open.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)